-- An integrated database to quickly generate prioritized hypotheses for the function of variants affecting both coding and noncoding regions in a genome by combining a large array of data sources into a single, integrated database. - In particular, it include extensive information on annotated and computed regulatory elements in the human genome. - Access to this novel approach via a simple and straightforward interface allows for easy query submission, and the scoring system provides for instant classification of significant variants. - In addition, the SNV summary page will allow a user to quickly form a hypothesis as to the true functional consequence of a variant. - Database can also be used to annotate insertions and deletions.
+- An integrated database to quickly generate prioritized hypotheses for the function of variants affecting both coding and noncoding regions in a genome by combining a large array of data sources into a single, integrated database. - In particular, it include extensive information on annotated and computed regulatory elements in the human genome. - Access to this novel approach via a simple and straightforward interface allows for easy query submission, and the scoring system provides for instant classification of significant variants. - In addition, the SNV summary page will allow a user to quickly form a hypothesis as to the true functional consequence of a variant. - While our examples deal with single nucleotide variants only, the database can also be used to annotate insertions and deletions.